abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 ## Router Guards

-**Router guards** are used to protect the routes of the app and control the navigation to the routes
+**Router guards** are used to protect the routes of the app and control the navigation to the routes by **restricting access to certain routes based on certain conditions**

 - They are used to prevent **unauthorized** users from accessing certain routes
   - They are used to prevent users from navigating to certain routes based on certain conditions